yogeshtodarwal/MLproject/README.md

 - Reading Score
 - Writing Score

-Utilizing these features, aim is to provide insights into how different factors affect student outcomes and identify potential areas for intervention.
+Utilizing the features, aim is to provide insights into how different factors affect student outcomes and identify potential areas for intervention.

+The data is obtained from https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977

 ## Models Tested
 explored a variety of machine learning models to ensure robust and accurate predictions.
 The models tested include: